mlanza/ai-literacy/301/02-bead-in-a-cup.md

 That’s what “context” means.
 It doesn’t matter whether it lives in a file or in a transcript.
 It just needs to exist — and be accessible when it’s needed.

-## 🧠 Brain, Memory, Tools — Now Complete
+## 🧠 The New Piece

-For decades, we’ve had **tools**.

-We’ve had **memory** — databases, forms, files.

-What we lacked was the **brain**.

-Now we have one.

-And when we let that brain operate in a system that exposes the work — through structured memory, repeatable artifacts, and prompts shaped by purpose — it can help us actually get things done.
+Everything we’ve seen so far — the way the bead moves, the way the model performs — rests on one thing: giving it the right inputs at the right time.

+That’s not new.
+Systems have always worked this way.

+Long before LLMs, developers were already building the infrastructure for continuity.

+*Databases held decisions.*

+*APIs triggered actions.*

+*Formats and schemas carried priorities forward.*

+Memory wasn’t a metaphor.
+It was a backend.

+The tools?
+Not novel either.
+We’ve had them for decades — browsers, schedulers, scripts, triggers, queues.
+Systems got things done because we told them what mattered and when.

+What’s new isn’t that structure.

+It’s that now, at the moment of execution, a brain can join the loop.

+That’s the shift.

+The memory’s always been there.

+The tools have been ready.

+Now the brain shows up — and asks how it can help.

-The AI is a brain in a jar.
-It can’t move the bead on its own.
+But it’s a brain in a jar.

-But it can tell you what to do next.
-It can write the next artifact.

-It can surface the options.
-Propose a plan.
-Spot a conflict.

-If — and only if — the necessary inputs are there.
+It can’t act.
+It can’t feel its way forward.

+It can only see what you show it.

+If the data arrives with the bead — if the pipeline delivers what it needs, just like it always has — then the brain can contribute.
+Not by guessing, but by reasoning.

+And what it reasons from is the payload.

+Every artifact, decision, and constraint required to take the next step — already in the cup.

+That’s what makes the bead move.

+That’s the handoff.

 ## 🧠 That’s Context Engineering